Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 #### Reward Calculation

-Once the stopping feature has been selected, the exploration stops and the reward is computed.
-The reward is calculated based on a nearest neighboor classifier.
+Once the stopping feature has been selected, the exploration stops and the reward is calculated based on a nearest neighboor classifier.
 The advantage of Neareast neighbors is that it requires no prerequisite training, and is not too computationally expensive.
 The complexity of the reward calculation scales with O(n^2\*f/r), this polynomial complexity with the training set size is limiting the algorithm to dataset with less than 10000 examples.

 ### Backpropagation phase